maorgershman/meapi/docs/source/setup.rst

 **important notes:**

     - In this method you are going to verify as a user of the app and get a token with access to all the actions that the app provides.
-    - However, this method is for educational purposes only and its use is at your own risk.
+    - **This method is for educational purposes only and its use is at your own risk.**
-    - For app users there is an Rate-limit limit of about 350 searches per day.
+    - For app users there is an Rate-limit of about 350 searches per day.

 **Verification:**